graphql-boilerplates/react-fullstack-graphql/quickstart-with-apollo/README.md

 }
 ```

-#### 3.2.
-Deploy the service
+### 4. Deploy the GraphQL server

 You're now ready to put your Graphcool service into production!
-Navigate into the `server` directory and _deploy_ the service:
+Navigate into the `server` directory and [deploy](https://docs-next.graph.cool/reference/graphcool-cli/commands-aiteerae6l#graphcool-deploy) the service:

 ```sh
 cd server
 graphcool deploy
 ```

-Save the HTTP endpoint for the `GraphQL API` from the output, you'll need it in the next step.
+Save the HTTP endpoint for the `Simple API` from the output, you'll need it in the next step.

 > Note: You can now test your GraphQL API inside a GraphQL playground.
 Simply type the `graphcool playground` command and start sending queries and mutations.

-### 4. Connect the frontend app with your GraphQL API
+### 5. Connect the frontend app with your GraphQL API

-Copy the `GraphQL API` endpoint from the previous step to `./src/index.js` as the `uri` argument in the `createNetworkInterface` call:
+Paste the `Simple API` endpoint from the previous step to `./src/index.js` as the `uri` argument in the `createNetworkInterface` call:

 ```js
 // replace `__SIMPLE_API_ENDPOINT__` with the endpoint from the previous step